krishaamer/green-filter-research/research/literature/fintech.md

 -   Volatile national currencies lead people to find other assets to hold.
 -   Crypto enables financial innovation and financial engineering by anyone with some programming skills.
 -   People like Turkey losing 75% of the value of their assets when currency collapses, why people buy crypto.
--   Anon. (n.d.y) estimates over 600 million cryptocurrency users worldwide
+-   Anon. (n.d.x) estimates over 600 million cryptocurrency users worldwide
 -   Raido Tõnisson (2022a) Estonian bank selling Metaverse cryptocurrency Sandbox
 -   Marten Põllumees (2022) retirement funds invested in crypto
 -   Raido Tõnisson (2022b) due to a law change Estonian could take out their pensions and invest or spend them however they wanted.